Begonia: Description

-With 2,002 species, Begonia is one of the largest genera of flowering plants.
+With 2,000+ species, Begonia is one of the largest genera of flowering plants.
 The species are terrestrial (sometimes epiphytic) herbs or undershrubs, and occur in subtropical and tropical moist climates, in South and Central America, Africa, and southern Asia.
 Terrestrial species in the wild are commonly upright-stemmed, rhizomatous, or tuberous.
 The plants are monoecious, with unisexual male and female flowers occurring separately on the same plant; the male contains numerous stamens, and the female has a large inferior ovary and two to four branched or twisted stigmas.
+Flowers come in all colors other than blue, and range in size from tiny individual blossoms to blooms the size of dinner plates.
 In most species, the fruit is a winged capsule containing numerous minute seeds, although baccate fruits are also known.
 The leaves, which are often large and variously marked or variegated, are usually asymmetric such that their left side and right side are different sizes.
 The plants vary in size from less than a foot to the recently discovered Begonia giganticaulis which can exceed twelve feet (3.6 meters) in height.